 What do the likes of baseball, football and soccer have in common?
 They’re all typically played outdoors on fields and diamonds.
-And while this is perfect during the fall, spring and summer months, athletes are out of luck during the winter when these playing surfaces are covered in snow and ice in many parts of the country.
+And while this is perfect during the fall, spring and summer months, athletes are out of luck during the winter when these playing surfaces are covered in snow and ice.

 Thankfully, there are plenty of ways for athletes, both young and old, to stay active during the winter and plenty of indoor sports they can play while waiting for the ground to thaw.
 In fact, many of these indoor team sports are so enjoyable that many young athletes may find themselves electing to play them year-round.

 With that being said, here’s a look at the best indoor team sports:

 - Soccer: Yes, while soccer is primarily played outdoors, the indoor game is a popular way for soccer players to stay fit and work on their ball skills during the game’s traditional offseason.
 The indoor game is played on a surface that’s similar in size to a hockey rink, so generally the game is played at a faster pace and there’s more scoring.
 It’s usually played six-on-six (including a goalie).
 But aside from the different rules and surface size, there are certain things that make indoor soccer unique from the outdoor game.
 First of all, there’s the presence of boards that players can play the ball off.
 Also, since the game is played on artificial turf, the ball is generally much bouncier.

 - Basketball: Arguably the most popular winter sport in America, basketball shouldn’t need a long introduction on this list.

 - Hockey: Both ice and roller hockey have become more popular across the United States as the NHL has expanded into new markets.
 Both sports take a combination of skill, endurance and strength to play—making this an ideal sport to play during the winter.